helderpinto/AzureOptimizationEngine/README.md

 ## <a id="whatyoucanget"></a>What you can get ##

 A few hours after setting up the engine, you'll get a Power BI dashboard with all Azure optimization opportunities, coming from both Azure Advisor and from custom recommendations included in the engine.
-These recommendations are then updated every 7 days and you can contribute with your own custom ones if needed.
-Check below some examples of the Power BI dashboard pages.
+These recommendations are also available, with less detail, directly from the Azure Portal, via the Recommendations Workbook.
+Recommendations are updated every 7 days and you can contribute with your own custom ones if needed.
+Check below some examples of the Power BI dashboard and Recommendations Workbook pages.

 ### Built-in custom recommendations

-Besides collecting **all Azure Advisor recommendations**, AOE includes other custom recommendations that you can tailor to your needs:
+Besides collecting **all Azure Advisor recommendations**, AOE includes other custom recommendations that you can tailor to your needs, such as:

 * Cost
     * Augmented Advisor Cost VM right-size recommendations, with fit score based on Virtual Machine guest OS metrics (collected by Log Analytics agents) and Azure properties